jasone/sqlive/docs/docs.md

 ```$ echo "create index customer_orders_c_custkey ON customer_orders(c_custkey);" | sqlive --data /tmp/test.db
 ```

-If you are unsure about your queries, you can ask SQLIVE to list the indexes that were used for a particular query through the option --show-used-indexes.
+If you are unsure about your queries, you can ask SQLive to list the indexes that were used for a particular query through the option --show-used-indexes.
 This option is particularly useful when trying to optimize your queries.

 ```$ echo "select * from customer_orders where c_custkey = 889;" | sqlive --data /tmp/test.db --show-used-indexes